prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 ## Nullability in Nexus

-Nexus defaults to inputs being required and outputs being nullable.
-This default maximizes the flexibility you have to change your API over time and minimizes the runtime "null blast radius" to zero (refer to [Nullability in Principal](#nullability-in-principal) for detail).
+Nexus defaults to both inputs and outputs being nullable.
+This means by default your API is conservative in what it sends but flexible in what it accepts.
+With this approach, by default:

+- You're free to defer some hard thinking about output nullability, knowing you can always change your mind later without breaking clients.
+- Client developers work more to processing API respones, having to handle null conditions.
+- You're forced to frontload some hard thinking about inputs, since realizing something should have been required later will require breaking clients.
+- Client developers work less to satisfy minimum query requirements.
+- The "null blast radius" (refer to [Nullability in Principal](#nullability-in-principal)) is reduced to zero.

+There is no right or wrong answer to nullability.
+These are just defaults, not judgements.
+Understand the tradeoffs, and react to your use-case, above all.

 You can override the global defaults at the per-type level or per-field level.
 If you find yourself writing local overrides in a majority of cases then it might mean the global defaults are a bad fit for your API.
 In that case you ~can~ will be able to change the global defaults (see [#483](https://github.com/graphql-nexus/nexus-future/issues/483)).

-When you make an input nullable then Nexus will alter its type inside your resolver to have `null | undefined`. `null` is for the case that the client passed in an explicit `null` while `undefined` is for the case where the client simply did not specify the input at all.
+When you make an input nullable then Nexus will alter its TypeScript type inside your resolver to have `null | undefined`. `null` is for the case that the client passed in an explicit `null` while `undefined` is for the case where the client simply did not specify the input at all.

 If an arg has been given a default value, then it will be used when the client passes nothing, but since clients can still pass explicit `null`, resolvers must still handle nullability.
 If this surprises you then you may be interested in [#485](https://github.com/graphql-nexus/nexus-future/issues/485).

-###### Example: Nullability By Default
+###### Example: Default Nullability Settings

 <div class="TwoUp NexusVSDL">